zerbroesler/DMXController/README.md

 Scene = combination of programs.
 Selects a scene to run.
 Only one scene can be active at the same time.
 Changing the scene will fade to the next scene within a short time (1/2 second).
 Scenes can be selected via the additional hardware buttons attached to pins 45, 47, 49, 51, 53 of the arduino mega.
-The speed can be adjusted with knobs 1.
+The speed can be adjusted with knob 1.
 Master brigthness can be adjusted with knob 3
-Programs can be activated and deactivated by the menu knob (on/off).
+A scene can be selected by the menu knob.
+Selecting one scene will cancel the scene selected before.
+The selected scene is shown with an 'X' instead of the scene number.

 Screen:
 ```
  <    Run Scene
-(1*)2* 3  4* 5  6  7
+(1)2 3 X 5 6 7 8 9
 Speed         Bright
  100           100
 ```

+A scene consists of a list of programs assigned to a lamp schema.

 ### Program
 Used to program a self-running show.
-It is possible to assign different programs to different lamps and run them simultaneously.
+It is possible to assign different programs to a scene.
 Programs need to be combined to scenes.
 A program consists of the following elements:

 #### Name
 A optional name to identify the program.
 Not yet implemented

-#### Assigned Lamps
-A Lamp configuration which is used by the program

 #### Effect
 A effect of this program which can be one of the following: